 Our present knowledge, along with our simplest conjecture for the workings of the Higgs particle and field, is summarized in a set of equations called “The Standard Model of Particle Physics”, or just “Standard Model” for short.
 The elementary particles of the Standard Model have somewhat wacky names (for historical reasons) and a very wide range of masses.
+(All masses in this page and throughout this site are “rest masses”.)
 In Figure 1 below, notice that

 - I’ve drawn heavier particles at the top, the lighter particles at the bottom.
 (I do this because massless is as low as a particle can go, but particles can have an arbitrarily high mass; in short, there’s a hard floor below, but above, the sky’s the limit.)